 - Supervisor: Dmitry Vatolin

-Here listed some results of channel mismatch detection in S3D movies.
-The analysis showed the swapped views occurred even in the high-budget movies (e.g. Avatar).
+The results of channel mismatch detection in S3D movies are listed below.
+The analysis showed the swapped views occurred even in high-budget movies (e.g. Avatar).

 How often channel mismatch occurs

 |Movie name||Release year||Budget, $M||Scenes with CM||Total CM duration, sec||Movie duration, sec||CM percentage|

 |3D Sex and Zen: Extreme Ecstasy||2011||$2.5||9||23,1||6775||0,341%|

 The addition of a neural network feature shows great quality improvement in comparison with previously developed algorithms.